List of Transformers film series cast and characters: Long Haul

-Long Haul (voiced by Neil Kaplan in the Revenge of the Fallen video game) is a Constructicon who transforms into a green Caterpillar 773B dump truck.
-Long Haul is armed with missile launchers.
+Long Haul (voiced by Neil Kaplan in the video game) is a Constructicon who transforms into a green Caterpillar 773B dump truck.
+Long Haul is armed with rocket launchers.
 Long Haul's robot mode was designed by freelance artist Josh Nizzi as fan art of the original character, by the time Revenge of the Fallen had just been greenlit.
 The fan art impressed Bay enough to hire him on to the film.
 He is killed during an air strike in the battle of Egypt.
-Although in the movie Long Haul's alt mode is a Caterpiller 773B, a relatively small truck, Nizzi had originally meant Long Haul to be a Caterpillar 797.
+Although in the movie Long Haul's alt mode is a Caterpillar 773B, a relatively small truck, Nizzi had originally meant Long Haul to be a Caterpillar 797.
 In Dark of the Moon, Long Haul is reused in the battle of Chicago before it is destroyed by Optimus.
 He forms the right leg of Devastator.
+Long Haul's weapons are rockets that are placed on the top of both his hands.

 Scrapper

-Scrapper is a Constructicon who transforms into a yellow Caterpillar 992G scoop loader.
+Scrapper is a Constructicon who transforms into a yellow Caterpillar 992C scoop loader.
 He is killed during an air strike in the battle of Egypt.
 His copy forms the right arm of Devastator.

-In Dark of the Moon, Scrapper's character model is reused for an unnamed Decepticon in the battle of Chicago before it is destroyed by Optimus.
+In Dark of the Moon, Scrapper's character model is reused for the film in the battle of Chicago before it is destroyed by Optimus.